AZ-X/AZ-X/README.md

 > ->This made me smile :-)

 The first cases of feeling unreal of `Westworld` go back to S01E01.
 Why there are no bots/host/master weaponized in both world.
 Why there are high level intelligences enveloped by low end illusion in first place.
+Why people are focusing on cash flow.
 It's called DPD.
 ![1A84](https://m.media-amazon.com/images/M/MV5BZWY3ZWFkMzYtMmZmMi00OTZkLWExZjMtMTdhZTk1Nzk0NzVhXkEyXkFqcGdeQXVyODMyNTM0MjM@._V1_FMjpg_UX480_.jpg)

 ViVid DEMI DEUS